Updating Horizontal Tidebound

 “Dad.”
 Jace accidentally slammed the knife on the counter.
 It clanked loudly.
 The sound had his tinnitus flaring.
 He drew in a deep breath.
 He modulated his voice as he said, “If I can’t sit behind a counter then… what can I do?”

-His father was silent for a long moment, but then stated firmly, “There are lots of things--”
+His father was silent for a long moment, but then stated firmly, “There are lots of things–”

 “No, Dad, there aren’t!
 You know there aren’t.”
 Jace’s hands fisted on the counter.
 He was shaking.
 His vision started to blur as the stress built up in his neck and shoulders.

 “It’s going to be okay.
 Your mother and I have plans in place that will make sure you’ll be taken care of, no matter what,” his father said quietly.
-“You don’t have to worry--”
+“You don’t have to worry–”

 “That I’ll never be able to live or work like a normal person?
-That when you guys die that there’s plenty of life insurance?!”
+That when you guys die there's plenty of life insurance?!”
 Jace’s voice was strained.
-The thought of his parents dying was beyond hideous, but he also knew that he should be grateful for what his father was saying, what his parents were able to do.
+The thought of his parents dying was beyond hideous, but he also knew that he should be grateful for what his father was saying, and what his parents were able to do.
 So many others weren't so fortunate.
 Yet he shook his head, the headache sloshing around inside like acid, and continued on, “You can’t possibly understand.
 You’re a goddamned fighter pilot!
-You’re a--a hero!
+You’re a–a hero!
 You and Mom serve our country, save countless people, and do important work.
 I can’t even work a cash register for too long before I need to lay down in a dark room with no noise!”

 Heat flooded his face and he felt his headache pounding like a drum.
 This was bad.
 Getting upset just made things ten times worse.
-He tried to breathe, but his chest was so tight now too.
-He really hated himself right then and there.
+He tried to breathe, but his chest was tight now too.
+He hated himself right then and there.
 He knew feeling sorry for himself would do nothing good, it certainly wouldn’t change anything, and taking it out on his father who was just trying to help was wrong.
 But he couldn’t help it.

-“I know that things seem hopeless right now, Jace, but--”
+“I know that things seem hopeless right now, Jace, but–”

 “Because they are!
 But I’m still going to work the whole day today so that Walter can have a good time with his granddaughter.
 That means I’ve done something good,” Jace stated as he slipped out from under his father’s hand.